Family Encyclopedia >> Work

 Oprah Winfrey

-Since her first appearance on her Discovery Channel show, Second Opinion with Dr. Oz , Oprah served as her model.
-“She mentored a lot of people from afar,” he says.
+From his debut on Discovery Channel's Second Opinion with Dr. Oz, Oprah became Dr. Oz's model.
+"She mentored many from afar," he notes.
 "She mentored me closely."

 Dr. Gerald Lemole